Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: The topological charge density correlator and the pseudoscalar glueball mass

 TCDC can be used to extract the lowest pseudoscalar glueball mass in the negative region by the following form

 and $K_{1}\left(z\right)$ is a modified Bessel function, which has the asymptotic form \cite{Shuryak:1994rr}

-We aim to extract the glueball mass from the TCDC of three ensembles using the Wilson flow at the proper flow time $\tau_{\text{pr}}$.
-To do this, we apply Eqs. (\ref{eq:TCDC-Bess}) and (\ref{eq:Bess-Lar-dis}) to determine the pseudoscalar glueball mass in the negative region.
-In this fitting procedure, both the amplitude and mass are treated as free parameters, and the ${{{\chi }^{2}}}/{\text{dof}}\;$ is calculated to evaluate the quality of the fit.
-It shows that the extracted mass remains independent of the endpoint once the error bars of the tail of the TCDC approach zero\cite{Chowdhury:2014mra,Zou:2018mxc}.
-The fitting is considered optimal when the value of ${{{\chi }^{2}}}/{\text{dof}}\;$ is closest to $1$.
+We aim to extract the glueball mass from the TCDC of three ensembles using the Wilson flow at the matching Wilson flow time $\tau_{\text{mr}}$.
+To do this, we apply Eq. (\ref{eq:TCDC-Bess}) and Eq. (\ref{eq:Bess-Lar-dis}) to determine the pseudoscalar glueball mass in the negative region by using a correlated $\chi^{2}$ fitting, considered the correlation of the data.
+In this fitting procedure, both the amplitude and mass are treated as free parameters, and the ${{{\chi }^{2}}}/{\text{dof}}$ is calculated to evaluate the quality of the fit.
+It shows that the extracted mass remains independent of the endpoint once the error bars of the tail of the TCDC approach zero \cite{Chowdhury:2014mra,Zou:2018mxc}.
+The fitting is considered optimal when the value of ${{{\chi }^{2}}}/{\text{dof}}$ is closest to $1$.
 Consequently, we fix the endpoint and vary the starting point to extract the mass.
 The TCDC and the best-fitting curve for the ensemble $24^{3}\times48$ with $\tau=0.34$ (or $\sqrt{8\tau}=0.15\thinspace\text{fm}$) as an example are illustrated in Fig. \ref{C_r-vs-r}.

 The optimal fit results for the three ensembles reveal minimal differences, as shown in Tab. \ref{mass-res}.
 To obtain the particle mass via continuous extrapolation, we perform a constant fit.
 The plot of mass $M$ versus $a^{2}$, along with the fitting results, is illustrated in Fig. \ref{mass-extra}.
 The red solid line represents the mass of the pseudoscalar glueball, while the magenta lines indicate the associated errors.
-The mass of the pseudoscalar glueball, obtained through continuous extrapolation, is $m=2561\left(39\right)\text{MeV}$, consistent with the findings in Ref. \cite{Chowdhury:2014mra,Chen:2005mg}.
+The mass of the pseudoscalar glueball, obtained through continuous extrapolation, is $m=2573\left(67\right)\text{MeV}$, consistent with the findings in Ref. \cite{Chowdhury:2014mra,Chen:2005mg,Athenodorou:2020ani}.